 What is the importance of a morning routine?

-I can not stress enough the importance of a morning routine.
-Having a morning routine allows you uninterrupted time to fit in any of the self-care habits that may otherwise get rescheduled with the normal disruptions of the day.
+I cannot stress enough the importance of a morning routine.
+Having a morning routine allows you uninterrupted time to schedule in the self-care habits that may otherwise get rescheduled with the normal disruptions of the day.
 Having a self-care routine also allows you to set the tone for the day and to increase the chance of productivity and success.

-Before I had my daughter, my mornings were snooze fests (literally).
+Before I had my daughter, the start of the day was a snooze fests (literally).
 When I would wake, every part of my morning desires got pushed aside for the necessary hygiene and out the door rushed rhythm that defined my life.
 This left me making poor choices for lunch, craving coffee before my first patient left the treatment room and feeling defeated and lazy.

 After the birth of my daughter, I have had to re-adjust my mindset.
 There are things that have to be done to get her ready for daycare.
 I have found that if I wake up early (I’ve only added 45 minutes to my day) I can add a few of the self-care activities that really help get me on the right track for the day into my routine.